Freddie Mac New Mortgage Servicing Requirements

 - The Appeals Process.
 New requirements are being introduced for the borrower’s appeals process for First Complete Borrower Response Packages (BRP) submitted 90 or more days prior to a foreclosure sale date or whenever a foreclosure sale date has not yet been scheduled.
 Refer to Guide Section 63.3 for these new requirements and Guide Exhibit 93, Evaluation Model Clauses, for updated evaluation model clauses.

 - Foreclosure Referral Requirements.
 Servicers may no longer refer to foreclosure or take the first legal action in the foreclosure process any earlier than the 121st day of delinquency for mortgages secured by a Primary Residence, unless applicable law or one of the exceptions in Guide Section 66.9.1 permits earlier referral.
-However, Servicers must refer all mortgages secured by a Primary Residence with expired breach letters to foreclosure no earlier than the 121st day of delinquency and no later than five business days thereafter.

 - Foreclosure Suspension Obligations.
 After referral to foreclosure, Servicers who receive a First Complete BRP more than 37 days prior to a foreclosure sale date must delay taking the first legal action until they have completed the review of the BRP, provided a decision to the borrower and the borrower’s acceptance and/or appeals period has expired.
 If the first legal action has been taken, Servicers must delay motion for judgment or order of sale until they have completed the review of the BRP, provided a decision to the borrower and the borrower’s acceptance and/or appeals period has expired.
 Review Guide Section 63.4 for more details.